 The HEMI Magnum engine has two valves per cylinder as well as two spark plugs per cylinder.
 The two spark plugs help to solve the emission problems that plagued Chrysler's earlier HEMI engines.
 The two plugs initiate two flame fronts and guarantee complete combustion.

-For more information on HEMI engines and their heritage, check out the links on the next page.
+For more information on HEMI engines and their heritage, check out the links below.